-My instruments are designed and built where long sustain, volume, and full rounded tonal response are desired.
+My instruments are designed and built where longer sustain, volume, and full rounded tonal response are desired.

 A more melodic and controlled style of playing, lending themselves well to finger style, jazz, and strumming styles.

-The shape of the instrument itself also informs the tonal range palette of the instrument.
+The shape and size of each instrument itself also informs the tonal range palette of that instrument model.

 The bridge on each model is located in the "sweet spot" of the lower bout for each model, for maximum tonal generation.

 The model examples below intentionally do not show the sound hole shapes, or locations, as that will also affect the tonal perception of each instrument.
-This would best be discussed together.
+This would best be discussed together for your tonal preferences.

 These models typically utilize my proprietary tone bar systems and has extended bass response, a larger tonal palette frequency range, and superb sustain.

-All models are available in a sound holes/side ports configurations, cantilevered fretboards, wide selection of tone woods, pickups, and treatments.
+All models are available with the upgrade options sound holes/side ports configurations, cantilevered fretboards, long-scale models, wide selection of tone woods, pickups, and treatments.

-As a luthier of bespoke instruments, my goal is to create one-of-a-kind instruments focused tonally for my patrons individual tastes and playing considerations.
+As a luthier of bespoke instruments, my goal is to create one-of-a-kind instruments focused tonally for my patrons individual tastes, tonal preferences, and playing considerations.
 I look forward to speaking with you about which model would best suit your auditory perception and style of playing.

 16th fret models